Bhoramdeo Temple: Madwa Mahal

 Madwa Mahal, located about a kilometer away from the main temple, is a west facing temple where a Shiva Linga is deified.
 As the temple was built like a marriage hall or pandal (fabricated structure), known in local dialect as "Madwa".
 It was built in remembrance of the wedding of Nagwanshi king Ramachandra Dev and Haihawanshi Queen Raj Kumari Ambika Devi that took place in 1349.

 Entrance to the temple has traditional architectural embellishments.
 The ceiling of the entrance hall or mandapa had a dilapidated shikara, which has been remodeled crudely.
 However, the lowest part of this tower has many small erotic sculptures made by local artists.
 The entrance hall also has the usual feature of an image of Nandi (the bull) offering prayers to Shiva Linga, which is housed in the sanctum sanctorum.
 There is a stairway to approach the sanctum sanctorum from the main entrance.

 The external walls of this temple have 54 images in erotic sexual postures explained in the Kama Sutra, which are said to reflect the tantric culture practiced by the Nagawanshi kings.

+Development and conservation initiatives

+In January 2026, the Government of Chhattisgarh announced the development of the Bhoramdev Corridor under the Swadesh Darshan Scheme 2.0, with an approved outlay of ₹146 crore.
+The project is aimed to improve pilgrimage and heritage tourism infrastructure around the Bhoramdeo temple complex and surrounding heritage sites such as Madwa Mahal, Chherki Mahal and Ramchua.